RedisInsight/RedisDesktopManager/docs/quick-start.md

 ## Next steps
 Now you can test a connection or create a connection right away.

 Congratulations, you've successfully connected to your Redis Server.
-You should see something similar to what we show above.
+You should see something similar to what we show below.
 ![](http://rdm.dev/static/docs/rdm_main2.png?v=2)